 Unfortunately, I’ve seen many people give up before they saw the benefits, simply because they didn’t set themselves up for success in the first place.

 Meditation is a training for your mind, and just like learning any other skill, there are things you can do to help you succeed.
-For example; if you want to become stronger and you decide you’ll start going to the gym and lifting weights, there are some things you should know before you begin that will help you succeed, such as good body posture so you don’t injure yourself, or knowing how consistently you will need to work out and the optimal nutrition to achieve your goals.
+For example; if you want to become stronger and you decide you’ll start going to the gym and lifting weights, there are some things you should know before you begin that will help you succeed, such as good body posture so you don’t injure yourself, or knowing how consistently you’ll need to work out and the optimal nutrition to achieve your goals.

 This post is not about teaching you how to meditate, but how to set yourself up to succeed.
 Here are three foundational keys to help you succeed in your meditation.